Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Conclusion

 \section{Conclusion}

-This paper introduced a minimal architecture in which a slow perspective latent $g$ shapes perception through salience gating and regulates its own plasticity.
-The results show that history leaves residue in plasticity, that $g$ reorganizes the encoding of identical observations, and that only adaptive updating yields growth followed by stabilization.
-Together, these findings suggest a minimal mechanism for subjective history-dependent perspectival organization.
+This paper introduces a minimal architecture in which a slow perspective latent $g$ shapes perception $z$ through salience gating, and regulates its own plasticity.
+The results show that $g$ reorganizes the encoding of identical observations, and that only adaptive self-modulation yields growth followed by stabilization; intervening perturbation history is further followed by reduced plasticity, a directionally consistent trend under the present seed budget.
+Together, these findings identify a minimal, ablatable mechanism by which experiential history becomes an organizing condition for subsequent experience.